GunaSekhar8554/GunaSekhar8554.github.io/src/index.md

 # PsychoPy

-[Psychopy](https://psychopy.org) is Python library and accompanying graphical interface for building psychology experiments, designed to be accurate enough for publication-quality research but intuitive enough for undergraduate students.
-I've been using PsychoPy for many years as a student and technician for many years, and since May 2020 I've been working as a Python developer on PsychoPy.
+[PsychoPy](https://psychopy.org) is Python library and accompanying graphical interface for building psychology experiments, designed to be accurate enough for publication-quality research but intuitive enough for undergraduate students.
+I've been using PsychoPy as a student and technician for many years, and since May 2020 I've been working as a Python developer on PsychoPy.
 I mostly work on the front-end; improving the look and feel of the app, creating new Components and defining the code which Builder writes for them.

 ![PsychoPy Builder 2024.2.2](articles/psychopy/screenshots/builder_2024_2_2.png)